Master of Social Work (M.S.W.)

 Licensing

-There is an Online Licensing Preparation course (five hours) available to all M.S.W. students and alumni.
+Fordham also offers an Online Licensing Preparation course (five hours) which is available to all M.S.W. students and alumni.
 The course includes five modules: The first module is on test-taking strategies, and the other four modules align with the four areas of the licensing exam.
-The course also outlines resources for studying.
+The course outlines resources for studying.
 All graduating students receive an email in April providing access to the course.
 There is no fee for the course.

 Alumni Events